Senate takes first step toward ending the government shutdown

 In a test vote that is the first in a series of required procedural maneuvers, the Senate voted 60-40 to move toward passing compromise legislation to fund the government and hold a later vote on extending Affordable Care Act tax credits that expire Jan.
 1. Final passage could be several days away if Democrats object and delay the process.

-The agreement does not guarantee the Affordable Care Act subsidies will be extended, as Democrats have demanded for almost six weeks.
+The agreement does not guarantee the health care subsidies will be extended, as Democrats have demanded for almost six weeks.
 Senate Democratic leader Chuck Schumer of New York voted against moving ahead with the package, along with all but eight of his Democratic colleagues.

 “The time to act is now,” Thune said.